tytydraco/yessleep/out/Fuck_HIPAA_My_new_patient_is_a_spider.md

 She rolled her eyes and went, *Let’s try again.
 Why do you love him?*

-I was obsessed with theater back then, so I threw a Christopher Marlowe quote at her:
+I was obsessed with theater back then, so I threw out a quote from a playwright named Christopher Marlowe:

 “*Why do you love him who the world hates so?
 Because he loves me more than all the world.”*

-That quote was particularly appropriate because Marley’s full name is Marlowe, just like the playwright.
+That quote was particularly appropriate because Marley’s actual first name is Marlowe.

 “That’s why, Breanna,” I told her.
 “Because he loves me more than anything or anyone.”